jorgegmz/PAAS/README.md

 # PAAS
-This project is a minimal HTTP web service that exposes the user and group information on a UNIX-like system.
+Passwd as a Service is a minimal HTTP web service that exposes the user and group information on a UNIX-like system.

 ## Directory Sturcture
 ```
 +-- PAAS
+| +-- Dockerfile
 | +-- passwd_as_a_service
-    | +-- passwd_as_a_service
+    | +-- src
         | +-- app.py
         | +-- cloud_service.py
-        | +-- Dockerfile
         | +-- __init__.py
         | +-- how_to_run
         | +-- run_me.sh